Offaly club tackle 24 hours of laps for a great cause

 Dreaded the country and world over, laps have proved to be a winner for one Offaly soccer club.

-Gallen United in Ferbane tackled a full day of laps to raise funds for the Offaly Hospice project last weekend.
+Gallen United in Ferbane tackled a full day of laps to raise funds for the Offaly Hospice project.

-The club started the challenge last Friday, May 28 with locals and supporters trucking around the club's page in the summer sun.
+The club started the challenge on Friday, May 28 with locals and supporters trucking around the club's page in the summer sun.
 They had a target of €10,000 but have now surpassed €14,000.

 "We are a small club, in a relatively small town but with incredible people in it and the surrounding community," the club said.